MrAhile/K8s-CKA/2-Workloads/multi-containers.md

 <details>
   <summary markdown="span">Solution</summary>

-1. Create the specification of a pod with one container based on *nginx:1.20-alpine*
+1. Create the specification of a Pod with one container based on *nginx:1.20-alpine*

 ```
 k run www --image=nginx:1.20-alpine --dry-run=client -o yaml > pod.yaml
 ```

-2. Add a container based on the image *httpd:2.4* and run the pod
+2. Add a container based on the image *httpd:2.4* and run the Pod

 Adding a second container in the list: